Table of Contents

 What's the difference between soy and pea protein?

 Pea protein is derived from yellow split peas, another legume of high-protein content.
-Pea protein offers numerous health benefits with its high fiber content and ease of digestion; it is also cholesterol-free.
+Pea protein offers numerous health benefits with its high fiber content and ease of digestion;

 Is it OK to have pea protein every day?

 Yes, it is ok to have pea protein every day in moderation.
 It's also low in fat and calories, making it a good choice for those wishing to reduce their overall calorie intake.

 Is pea protein hard on the kidneys?